 2. Ensure the Comfort and Safety of the Pets in Your Care

 In the dog kennel business, nothing matters more than the comfort and safety of the dogs in your care.
 Pet owners must feel confident that their furry companions are in good hands.
-Creating a secure, welcoming environment isn’t just good practice; it’s essential to building trust and long-term loyalty in your kennel business.
+Creating a secure, welcoming environment isn’t just good practice; it is essential to building trust and long-term loyalty in your kennel business.

 Here’s what you need to focus on: